 So, a promo post from an influencer on Facebook costs from $25 per thousand subscribers.
 Therefore, if an influencer has ten thousand subscribers, his recommendation will cost you $250, which is already serious.

 Therefore, you need to find the micro-influencer and make sure that his or her target audience matches yours.
 Yes, he will have fewer subscribers, but all those users who go to your site will be more targeted.
 And the coolest opportunity is to try to negotiate with the influencer about the recommendation in return for free participation in your webinar.

 Get in Touch with Your Leads with Free Email Marketing Tools

 When you get the first leads, you need to continue working to maximize their interest in your webinar.
 And since the only thing you still know about them is the email address, email marketing is currently your only tool.

 And here, too, there is a free opportunity – free services for email newsletters.
 Since most likely your contacts database is still small, free features will be enough for you.
 Besides, all basic features such as user segmentation and personalized chains, in most cases, remain accessible even in free versions of applications.

 Find a Way to Weed out Unpromising Leads

-Since we are operating on a tight budget, we need to make sure that every effort we make will produce maximum results, and every participant who visits the webinar will be the most promising lead.
-Therefore, it makes sense now to weed out all those who, with a high degree of probability, will not work with you further.
+Since we are operating on a small budget, we need to make sure that every effort we make will produce maximum results, and every participant who visits the webinar will be the most promising lead.
+Therefore, it makes sense to weed out all those who will not work with you further with a high degree of probability.

 The easiest way to say so plainly and ask all participants to take your webinar seriously, since the number of places is limited.
 Of course, you can’t know about everyone’s intentions for sure, but sometimes a simple entreaty is enough for the user to decide once again whether to attend the webinar or leave a place for someone who needs it.